chevereto/blog/_posts/2023/2023-01-03-chevereto-tiempos-13.md

 ### New profile display

 User profile display has been improved and now the user avatar shows on center of the viewport.
-What we are seeking with this is to give top priority for the user identify at its profile page.
+What we are seeking with this is to give top priority for the user at its profile page.

 ![profile](/photos/2023/4.0.6/profile.jpg)